 A Middle-Class Lifestyle Income Assumption

 Going out on a seriously long and perilous limb, I’ll argue that you should aim to live off an income in your gap years that equates to the income associated with baseline happiness.
-That’s a bit controversial since $75,000 to $95,000 a year is highly subjective and has local cost of living implications.
+That’s a bit controversial since $75,000 to $95,000 a year is highly subjective and has cost-of-living implications.

 Having the flexibility to do what you want in retirement requires some cash.
 That’s the reality check.
 You don’t need money to avoid boredom, but you might want to join your friends on the slow boat to Hawaii or some cloud forest hiking in Costa Rica.
 Life is short.
 The world is big and amazing.

 So there it is.
-My gap year calculations require me to fill about $20K more of income per year.
+Gap year calculations require me to fill about $20K more of my income per year.
 Sigh.
-First-world problems, no??
+First-world problems!